BenJohnCarson/wish-list/README.md

 I'd like to have a list of things I wish to purchase, that I can edit.

 As a current account customer,
-So I know when I can afford to buy something on my wish list, I'd like to track my spending so I know how much I've saved each month.
+So I know when I can afford to treat myself,
+I'd like to see which items on my wish list I can currently afford.
 ```

+## <a name="Extensions">Extensions</a>
+Following completetion of the basic MVP, there a few things I'd like to do to extend the feature:

+* Allow ordering of the list, so the customer can choose which item they'd like to save for first
+* Implement a sorting function that can return the list sorted by user defined property (e.g. price descending)
+* Assuming the list can be hooked up to a savings account, allow realtime notifications (by text/email) of when you've saved enough to afford an item on your list